-Figure 5: Bite wound to right leg in 1-year-old female rat during introductions
+Figure 5: Bite wound to right leg during introductions in 1-year-old female rat (Luna).

 Case history and photos